bruce/bumpspark/README.markdown

 ## Installation

+Stable releases from RubyForge:

+    sudo gem install bumpspark

+Development releases from GitHub:

     sudo gem install bruce-bumpspark --source http://gems.github.com

 ## Usage

 ### From Rails

-1. Include the gem as a dependency in `config/environment.rb`
+1. Include the gem as a gem dependency in `config/environment.rb`

-        config.gem 'bruce-bumpspark', :lib => 'bumpspark', :source => 'http://gems.github.com'

 2. Use `bumpspark_tag` from your views or helpers, passing it the data points you'd like graphed.